MiningMath

 Optimized Pushbacks

-Pushback Optimization is the process of generating and analyzing optimized pushback scenarios by varying the volumes of ore and waste in each case.
+MiningMath offers the option of producing optimized, single-step pushbacks with controlled ore production and operational designs.
 This procedure is important to ensure the financial and operational viability of the mining project, as excessively large volumes can render the project unfeasible, while excessively small volumes can result in resource wastage or missed opportunities for ore extraction.
-By testing different volumes, it is possible to find an optimal point that maximizes the net present value (NPV) of the project.

 MiningMath utilizes timeframes to generate pushbacks at different levels of detail.
 Timeframes are time intervals that divide the mine’s lifespan into smaller periods.
 Different timeframes allow users to perform a fast evaluation of the impact of production volume on the NPV.
 If necessary, adjustments can be made to optimize production and reduce costs.